Configuration Options

 • type: Specifies the type of service.

-Possible values are: control-center, mqtt, rest-api, and websocket.
+Possible values are: control-center, mqtt, rest-api, websocket and metrics.

 • exposed: Boolean value that defines whether the service is exposed.